nodiscardme/chamkatka/README.md

 ## I'm a Student, beginner at programming, Wikipedian and graphic designer.

-– 🛠️ Currently working on an app development project<br>
+– 🛠️ Currently working on NFTify<br>
 – 🌱 Currently learning JavaScript <br>
 – 🤝 Eager to collaborate on any project pertaining to front end development <br>
 – 🥅 Goals: Want to contribute in open source projects <br>